ICTU/quality-time/docs/src/software.md

 ## Database

-The database component consists of a [Mongo](https://www.mongodb.com) database to store reports and measurements.
+The database component consists of a [MongoDB](https://www.mongodb.com) database to store reports and measurements.

-The proxy [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/database/Dockerfile) wraps the MongoDB image in a *Quality-time* image so the MongoDB version number can be changed when needed.
+The proxy [Dockerfile](https://github.com/ICTU/quality-time/blob/master/components/database/Dockerfile) wraps the {index}`MongoDB` image in a *Quality-time* image so the MongoDB version number can be changed when needed.

 *Quality-time* stores its data in a Mongo database using the following collections: `datamodels`, `measurements`, `reports`, `reports_overviews`, and `sessions`.

-The two server components are the only components that directly interacts with the database.

 Data models, reports, and reports overviews are [temporal objects](https://www.martinfowler.com/eaaDev/TemporalObject.html).
 Every time a new version of the data model is loaded or the user edits a report or the reports overview, an updated copy of the object (a "document" in Mongo-parlance) is added to the collection.
 Since each copy has a timestamp, this enables the API-server to retrieve the documents as they were at a specific moment in time and provide time-travel functionality.